batden/equivoke/README.md

 Or, conversely, you can uninstall this environment whenever you'd like.

-Please refer to the main script's comment for hints and additional information.
+Please refer to the comments of equivoke.sh for hints and additional information.

 > [!NOTE]
 > It may be useful to keep a record of the pre-existing system status before proceeding with the installation.